-Includem is a Scottish youth support charity that works with children, young people and families to help them transform their lives.
-Includem envisions a world where every child and young person is respected, valued and has the opportunity to actively participate in all aspects of society.
+includem is a Scottish charity that works with children, young people and families to help them transform their lives. includem envisions a world where every child and young person is respected, valued and has the opportunity to actively participate in all aspects of society.

-In 2020, includem was granted funding via Cashback for Communities to provide an early intervention service in West Dunbartonshire for children and young people aged 10 to 15 who were felt to be at risk of offending and their families, with six key outcomes.
+In 2020, includem was granted funding via Scottish Government CashBack for Communities funds to provide an early intervention service in West Dunbartonshire for children and young people aged 10 to 15 who were felt to be at risk of offending and their families, with six key outcomes.